RishabhAsthana/EtherealViz/README.md

 # EtherealViz
-EtherealViz generates audio reactive visuals off the songs supplied bu the user
+EtherealViz generates audio reactive visuals off the songs supplied by the user or microphone input.
+Spotify API used for song search.

 # Startup
-EtherealViz runs on node.
-To start the application, navigate to 'ethereal/EtherealViz' directory using bash/terminal/cmd and type
+EtherealViz is a static webpage.
+For local testing, to start the application, navigate to 'ethereal/EtherealViz' directory using bash/terminal/cmd and type
 ```
-npm start
+pythom -m SimpleHTTPSercver 8080
 ```
+Or a comparable server (Node works as well).
+The server is required to overcome the CORS policy as Filesystem access is not allowed on most popular browsers.
-This will serve application on localhost:8080
+This will serve application on localhost:8080 (Visit this on your browser)

 # Testing
 EtherealViz uses Mocha/Chai running in browser as testing suite.
 To run test cases, navigate to 'ethereal/EtherealViz/test' using bash/terminal/cmd and type